The Liberty Song

-"The Liberty Song" is a pre-American Revolutionary War song with lyrics by Founding Father John Dickinson (not by Mercy Otis Warren of Plymouth, Massachusetts).
-The song is set to the tune of "Heart of Oak", the anthem of the Royal Navy of the United Kingdom.
+"The Liberty Song" is a pre-American Revolutionary War song with lyrics by Founding Father John Dickinson The song is set to the tune of "Heart of Oak", the anthem of the Royal Navy of the United Kingdom.
 The song itself was first published in two colonial newspapers, the Pennsylvania Journal and the Pennsylvania Gazette, both on July 7, 1768.

 History

 The song is notable as one of the earliest patriotic songs in the Thirteen Colonies.
 Dickinson's seventh verse offers the earliest known publication of the phrase that parallels the motto "united we stand, divided we fall", a patriotic slogan that has prominently appeared several times throughout U.S. history.

 The song is also likely to be a variant of the Irish traditional song from which it often takes its tune, "Here's a Health".
 The lyrics of "The Liberty Song" also hold the same structure.

 The lyrics of the song were updated in 1770 to reflect the growing tensions between England and the Colonies.
 This new version was published in Bickerstaff's almanac, and the title was changed to "The Massachusetts Song of Liberty".